Can I Sue for Wrongful Termination in Maine?

 Suing for Wrongful Termination

-Wrongful Termination Process
+Wrongful Termination Process:

+Each agency works within recognized statutes of limitation, such as 365 days from the date of the wrongful termination for the EEOC.
+Once a complaint has been received, it will be investigated.
+Your employer will probably be contacted.
 The agency may attempt to find a negotiated resolution or impose penalties against the employer if proof of a breach of the law is discovered.
-They will need to have evidence submitted b you together with your completed complaint form.
+They will need to have evidence submitted by you together with your completed complaint form.

 You will be allowed to take legal action through a civil court if either agency cannot resolve your complaint.
-For example, the EEOC will provide you with a “right to sue” letter.
+For example, the EEOC will provide you with a “Right to Sue” letter.

 Wrongful Termination Lawyers in Maine